alexanderlarsen/Saneject/README.md

-# Saneject
+# Saneject - Unity Editor-Time DI

-Editor-time resolved serialized field dependency injection for Unity - keep your references visible, classes clean, ditch the runtime container.
+Editor-time resolved serialized field dependency injection for Unity.
+Keep your references visible, classes clean, ditch the runtime container.

 > ⚠️ **Beta Notice**
 > Saneject is currently in beta.
 The framework is functionally stable, but the API is still evolving during the beta phase.
 Expect some breaking changes until 1.0.0.

+> 👋 **Tried it?
+Let me know!**
+>
-I’m looking for testers to help catch edge cases, bugs and polish the tooling.
-If you find issues or have feedback, feel free to open an issue or reach out.
+> I’m looking for testers to help catch edge cases, bugs and polish the tooling.
+If you’ve cloned or tested Saneject, even briefly, I’d love your thoughts.
+>
+> - Did anything work well?
+> - Was anything confusing or unclear?
+> - Did you hit any bugs or unexpected behavior?
+> - Is there something you expected that’s missing?
+>
+> Open an [Issue](https://github.com/alexanderlarsen/Saneject/issues) or drop a quick comment in [Discussions](https://github.com/alexanderlarsen/Saneject/discussions).
+No need to be formal!

 ## Table of Contents